Skip to main content

 StatusTerminalMeaning

-processingNoPayout is actively being processed (unwinding position, bridging)
+processingNoPayout is actively being processed.

-completedYesPayout delivered successfully; txHash is populated
+completedYesPayout delivered successfully; step txHash is populated when available.

 failedYesPayout failed; see failureReason